blackducksoftware/hub/README.md

 # Running Hub in Docker

-Currently, there is only docker compose.
-Docker swarm and docker run will be coming soon.
-Instructions for running each can be found in:
+Swarm (mode), Compose, and 'docker run' are supported are supported in Hub 4.1.2.
+Support for Kubernetes and OpenShift will be available in Hub 4.2.0.
+Instructions for running each can be found in the archive bundle:

+* docker-run - Instructions and files for running Hub with 'docker run'
+* docker-swarm - Instructions and files for running Hub with 'docker swarm mode'
-* docker-compose - Instructions and files for running with Docker Compose
+* docker-compose - Instructions and files for running Hub with 'docker-compose'

 ## Requirements

 ### Docker Version Requirements

-Hub has been tested with Docker17.03.x (ce/ee).
+Hub has been tested with Docker 17.03.x and Docker 17.06.x.

 ### Hardware Requirements

 This is the minimum hardware that is needed to run a single instance of each container.
 The sections below document the individual requirements for each container if they will be running on different machines or if more than one instance of a container will be run (right now only Job Runners support this)

 * 4 CPUs
-* 16 GB RAM (or 15GB if you're constrained running on AWS or other cloud providers)
+* 16 GB RAM (20 GB if using Docker Swarm Mode)